suixinsuo/olympus-protocol/docs/Using Components.md

-## 7. Using Olympus components.
+## Using Olympus components.

+[This is second part of GetStarted tutorial and we use same files]

 Olympus offer a great variety of components that allow us to increase the capability of the fund with only a few lines.
 In this scenario we want to give some guarantee to our investors that his money is not going to be wasted in buy/sell transactions by the owner.
 We will allow the owner only to make operations on a concrete token once every 1 week.

 In order to accomplish that, we need a set of new variables and logics, hopefully, we can also use the interface `LockerContainer` that will allow us to create any kind of timers in our fund.
 You can check [LockerProvider ABI](http://broken-link) in the documentation.

-We import the Locker interface
+1. We import the Locker interface

 ```
 import "../../interfaces/LockerInterface.sol";